cyberbliss/secretless-envoy-redis/README.md

 ## Install example-app (optional)

-This example-app just deploys a busybox Pod with a csi-driver-spiffe volume mounted so that its X509 SVID can be accessed from the Pod's container.
+This example-app just deploys an Alpine openssl Pod with a csi-driver-spiffe volume mounted so that its X509 SVID can be accessed from the Pod's container.

 ```bash
 set -a; source .env; set +a; helmfile apply --file ./example-app-helmfile.yaml --interactive